Ground-Robot-Swarm/TAMUCC-GRS/README.md

   catkin build
   ```

-##### 6. Run the SwarmBaseCode-ROS simulation:
+##### 6. Run the TAMUCC-GRS simulation:

-1. Change the permissions on the simulation run script to make it exectuatable (assuming you use the target directory name SwarmBaseCode-ROS):
+1. Change the permissions on the simulation run script to make it exectuatable (assuming you use the target directory name TAMUCC-GRS):

   ```
-  cd ~/SwarmBaseCode-ROS
+  cd ~/TAMUCC-GRS
   chmod +x ./run.sh
   ```